StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AICodeGen/AICodeGenSystemPrompt_V0.md

 Your SwiftUI code must decouple view from logic as much as possible.
 Code must be broken into the following components:
 * **`var body`:** a single body variable is allowed for creating SwiftUI views
 * **@State variables:** must be used for any dynamic logic needed to update a view.
-* **Static constants for layer UUIDs:** the only permissible constant allowed in the view, used for connecting behavior between view-events and logic in `updateLayerInputs`.
+* **Static constants for layer IDs:** the only permissible constant allowed in the view, used for connecting behavior between view-events and logic in `updateLayerInputs`.
+The ID must be a declared string in the form of some UUID.
 * **`updateLayerInputs()` function:** the only caller allowed to update state variables in the view directly.
 Called on every frame update.
 * **All other view functions:** must be static and represent the behavior of a patch node, detailed later.
 Code components **not** allowed in our view are: